 That’s hard to say because we carry some items only on a seasonal basis.
 Right now we have around 60,000 to 65,000 articles.
 Not only do we have 20 kinds of tomatoes, but 1000 kinds of cheese, 800 wines, 50 kinds of Champagne, 100 kinds of sparkling wine, 20 running meters of olives, 75 running meters of oil, 2 aisles of noodles, 220 different fishes from moon fish, cobia and parrot fish as well as lamb, game, bison, crocodile, snake – and Wagyu-Filet, which gourmets rate as the best meat in the world.

 Excuse me: What is Wagyu?

 A very exclusive breed of cattle originally from Japan that is often mistakenly call “Kobe Beef”.
 But only cattle that were bred in the Kobe region can be called Kobe Beef.
-And those cattle cannot be exported.

 Is giving advice part of your job?